clicon/clixon-docs/restconf.rst

 ----------------

 Clixon has an experimental RESTCONF event stream implementations following RFC8040 Section 6 using Server-Sent Events (SSE).
-Currently this is implemented in FCGI/Nginx only (not evhtp).
+Currently this is implemented in FCGI/Nginx only (not native).

 .. note::
         RESTCONF streams are experimental and only implemented for FCGI.